- 1 Are you in need of a Medical Malpractice Lawyer in Mississippi?

 When you suffer physically due to the incompetence or disregard of a professional you trusted, the impact can become emotional as well.
 Many victims of medical malpractice find themselves dealing with anger, shame, and regret following the realization that they have not been treated with the medical standard of care.

 The lawyers at the Germany Law Firm in Jackson specialize in medical malpractice lawsuits and possess nearly 40 years of Mississippi personal injury law experience fighting for the rights of those who’ve been mistreated by medical professionals.
-While we can’t give you back the time you’ve lost or take away the pain you’ve experienced, a medical malpractice lawsuit can provide you with compensation to cover the costs of your injuries, lost wages, pain, and suffering and more.
+While we can’t give you back the time you’ve lost or take away the pain you’ve experienced, a medical malpractice lawsuit can provide you with compensation to cover the costs of your injuries, lost wages, pain and suffering, and more.
 We want to help provide you with a sense of justice.
-Contact us today at 601-487-0555.
+Contact us today at 601-401-6884.